yliess86/PhDThesis/thesis.md

     - PaintsTorch [@hati_2019], a double GAN generator that improved generation quality compared to previous work while allowing realtime interaction with the user.
     - StencilTorch [@hati_2022], an upgrade upon PaintsTorch, shifting the colorization problem to in-painting allowing for human collaboration to emerge as a natural workflow where the input of a first pass becomes the potential input for a second.
     - StablePaint, an exploration of +ddm for bringing more variety into the generated outputs allowing for variation exploration and conserving the iterative workflow introduced by StencilTorch for the cost of inference speed.
-- We offer an advised reflection on current generative +ai ethical and societal impact on our society.
+- We offer an advised reflection on current generative +ai ethical and societal impact.

 ### Concerns

-Recent advances in generative +ai for text, image, audio, and video synthesis are raising important ethical and societal concerns for our society, especially because of its availability and ease of use.
+Recent advances in generative +ai for text, image, audio, and video synthesis are raising important ethical and societal concerns, especially because of its availability and ease of use.
 Models such as Stable Diffusion [@rombach_2021] and more recently Chat-GPT [@openai_2023] are disturbing our common beliefs and relation with copyright, creativity, the distribution of fake information and so on.

 One of the main issues with generative AI is the potential for model fabulation.
 Generative models can create entirely new, synthetic data that is indistinguishable from real data.
 This can lead to the dissemination of false information and the manipulation of public opinion.
 Additionally, there are ambiguities surrounding the ownership and copyright of the generated content, as it is unclear who holds the rights to the generated images and videos.
 Training data is often obtained via online scrapping and thus copyright ownership is not propagated.
 This is especially true for commercial applications.